The umbilical cord

 When should you consult a doctor?

-If your baby is less than 1 month old and develops a fever, even if they show none of the symptoms listed below, see a doctor.
+If your baby is less than 1 month old and develops a fever, they should see a doctor, even if they show none of the following symptoms.

 Things to keep in mind

-You can give your baby a bath even if the cord is still attached.
-Just be sure to dry it well afterwards.
+• You can give your baby a bath even if the cord hasn’t fallen off yet.

 Note: The links to other websites are not updated regularly, and some URLs may have changed since publication.
 If a link is no longer valid, please use search engines to find the relevant information.